The Elephants Must Go

 It was not the first attempt at finding a solution in Hassan.
 In 2006, a committee had been set up under the leadership of wildlife scientist Ajay Desai and Appayya, a former Chief Conservation Officer of Karnataka.
 The committee estimated a population of 25 elephants, and recommended that they be captured and removed from the region.
 In 2011, the state Forest Department had on the basis of this report sought permission from the Ministry of Environment and Forests to capture the elephants of Hassan.
 The MoEF gave its consent.

 A lawyer from Mysore, who had empaneled himself in the case, however intervened to argue that the real encroachers were the people, not the elephants.
 While hearing the objection, the court stayed the MoEF's order for capture and demanded that the state government provide adequate reasoning for its decision.
-The director of Project Elephant, a body under the MoEF mandated to look into all elephant-related issues including conflict, failed to appear in person and instead sent a note that a new committee had been constituted to examine the issues.
+The court asked that the MoEF appear in court.
+The director of Project Elephant, a body under the MoEF mandated to look into all elephant-related issues including conflict, failed to appear in person.
+Instead, he sent a note to the effect that a new committee had been constituted to examine the issues.

 The Three Zones